aws/aws-advanced-python-wrapper/docs/development-guide/DevelopmentGuide.md

 # Development Guide

 ### Setup
-Make sure you have Python 3.8+ installed, along with your choice of underlying Python driver (See [minimum requirements](../GettingStarted.md#minimum-requirements))
+Make sure you have Python 3.8+ installed, along with your choice of underlying Python driver (see [minimum requirements](../GettingStarted.md#minimum-requirements)).

 Clone the AWS Python Driver repository: